sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Awesome Ipsums](https://github.com/inVoltag/awesome-ipsums), by Aurélien Grimaud: Generate ipsums from an external Google spreadsheet.
+Make these datas collaborative!
+- [Justinmind Sketch](https://github.com/justinminddevelopment/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
+- [imgcook](https://www.imgcook.com), by Taobao FED: A cook who can transform design to code
+- [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
+- [Stark](http://www.getstark.co), by Stark Lab, Inc.: Ensure your design is accessible and high contrast for every type of color blindness.
+- [Emoji Autocomplete Sketch Plugin](https://github.com/zeplin/emoji-autocomplete-sketch-plugin), by Zeplin: While editing Sketch text layers, type “:” followed by the first few letters to autocomplete emojis. 🍒
 - [Sketch Table Builder](https://github.com/EricKramp/sketch-table-builder), by Eric Kramp: Quickly and easily use a single symbol and a CSV to create a data table.
-- [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [Zeplin](https://zeplin.io), by Zeplin: Zeplin Sketch Plugin.
 - [How Many Artboards?](https://github.com/eaugustine/how-many-artboards), by Erica Augustine: A Sketch plugin for counting the number of artboards in your file or on your page
 - [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by Ingram Micro: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
 - [Sketch Title Case](https://github.com/hemmingsson/sketch-title-case), by Mattias Hemmingsson: Sketch Plugin to make text Title Case
 - [Sketch Auto Translate](https://github.com/symdesign/sketch-auto-translate), by Friedrich Schultheiss: Plugin to translate Sketch files into via Google Translate.
 - [Sketch Action](https://github.com/onmyway133/sketch-action), by Khoa Pham: Spotlight in Sketch
-- [Justinmind Sketch](https://github.com/justinminddevelopment/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
 - [SmartTable](https://github.com/Penndo/smartTable), by Penndo:
 - [Arrange Artboards Hierarchically](https://github.com/oodesign/arrange-artboards-hierarchically), by oodesign: Sketch.app plugin to arrange artboards hierarchically depending on their name (based on the Sketch Slash naming pattern).
-- [Emoji Autocomplete Sketch Plugin](https://github.com/zeplin/emoji-autocomplete-sketch-plugin), by Zeplin: While editing Sketch text layers, type “:” followed by the first few letters to autocomplete emojis. 🍒
-- [Stark](http://www.getstark.co), by Stark Lab, Inc.: Ensure your design is accessible and high contrast for every type of color blindness.
 - [icon2React](https://github.com/jjj201200/icon2React), by DrowsyFlesh: a sketch plugin to converting icons to React Components
 - [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects
 - [Angle](https://angle.sh), by MengTo: Apply perspective transforms on screen mockups.
 Auto-detect screens by resolution and works on shapes and symbols.
 Super fast.